-A. All eligible employers shall participate in the Retiree Health Care Act [10-7C-1 to 10-7C-16 NMSA 1978] except as provided in Subsection D or Subsection E of this section.
+A. All eligible employers shall participate in the Retiree Health Care Act [this article] except as provided in Subsection D or Subsection E of this section.
 Participating employers are required to continue existing group health insurance coverages until such time as similar coverages are offered by the board under the Retiree Health Care Act.